matn7/CS-Notes/src/main/java/spring/README.md

     - Processed at compile time or run-time for special processing.
 - :star: Example `@Override`:
     - Override method, we are telling a compiler we override method exactly as present in interface or parent class.
-    - Compiler check that we actually override method, if some issue they will be compile time error.
+    - Compiler checks that we actually override method, if some issue they will be compiled time error.

 ### Scanning for Component Classes